gopheracademy/gopheracademy-web/upcoming/composable-pipelines-pattern.md

 printer.In = baseComplementer.OutChan()
 ````

-Do you see how the syntax now looks exactly like single-value assignments, while in pracitce it is not sending any actual data yet, but "just" setting up a "channel-powered dataflow network",  through which we can later stream data indefinitely, from the network's input to it's output.
+Do you see how the syntax now looks exactly like single-value assignments, while in pracitce it is not sending any actual data yet, but "just" setting up a "channel-powered dataflow network",  through which we can later stream data indefinitely, from the network's input to its output.
 In the authors opinion, this is neat indeed.

 Finally, to compile and run the program above, just execute it by piping some FASTA file content, like this:
 ````bash